sathomas/PHIL6000/PITCHME.md

 ### Ethical Concerns

 * The power of CRISPR highlights ethical issues with gene editing that previously could be dismissed as "purely academic"
+* Ecosystem disruption
+* Incomplete understanding
+* Intrinsic errors in the technology
+* Errors in its application

++++

-* Ecosystem disruption (e.g. using CRISPR to eliminate mosquitos that carry malaria => many migrating birds spend entire seasons in the arctic where mosquitos are their major food source)
+* using CRISPR to eliminate mosquitos that carry malaria => many migrating birds spend entire seasons in the arctic where mosquitos are their major food source)
+* engineered species may have competitive advantage over existing member of the species or other species, could lead to homogenized gene pool and decreased biodiversity
+* a virus that was engineered to simulate human lung cancer in mice could have easily lead to human infections if there were mistakes in the design of the guide RNA

++++

+"Bruce Harrison, an entomologist at the North Carolina Department of Environment and Natural Resources in Winston-Salem estimates that the number of migratory birds that nest in the tundra could drop by more than 50% without mosquitoes to eat." http://www.nature.com/news/2010/100721/full/466432a.html

 ---